RAvdek/select_py/README.md

 Why?
 ----

-So you don't have to repeat yourself, of course :)

 <ul>
   <li>There's a standard procedure for storing Hive output on my machine (scp a query file to remote server, execute job piping output to text file, scp output file to local machine).</li>
   <li>I use the same flags every time I write scripts calling the <a href="http://msdn.microsoft.com/en-us/library/ms162773.aspx">the SQL Server command line utility</a>.</li>